 Ethernet network switch marks the backbone of your enterprise network, with which you can connect multiple core devices like routers, printers, PCs and other hardware.
 There exist a dazzling array of network switches with various feature sets and functions.
 With regard to management options, there are primary three categories of switches: unmanaged switch, smart switch and fully managed switch.
-Among which smart switch has ranked as a moderate choice for better regulating business network – as a perfect mix of essential functions and affordability.
+Among which smart switch has ranked as a moderate choice for a better regulating business network – as a perfect mix of essential functions and affordability.
 If you’ve outstripped your unmanaged switch but don’t expect for a more advanced managed switch, it’s the right time to consider a smart managed switch.

-Unmanaged switch presents the most cost-friendly plug-and-play solution for deployment that require only basic layer 2 switching and connectivity.
+Unmanaged switch presents the most cost-friendly plug-and-play solution for deployment that requires only basic layer 2 switching and connectivity.
 It cannot be modified/managed and requires no configuration at all.
-Primarily targeted for home and SOHO, unmanaged switch is generally used to small network with only a few components, or to add temporary workgroups to larger networks.
-Compared to “dumb” unmanaged switch, smart managed switch opens the door to manage, monitor and configure the network, but only with very limited capability.
+Primarily targeted for home and SOHO, an unmanaged switch is generally used to small network with only a few components, or to add temporary workgroups to larger networks.
+Compared to “dumb” unmanaged switch, the smart managed switch opens the door to manage, monitor and configure the network, but only with very limited capability.

-Smart switch can be seen as a “lighter” managed switch – less capable and scalable than the managed switches, with lighter management capabilities and less VLAN groups and nodes (mac address).
+A smart switch can be seen as a “lighter” managed switch – less capable and scalable than the managed switches, with lighter management capabilities and fewer VLAN groups and nodes (mac address).
 As such, smart switch offers a less expensive alternative to managed switches.
 Additionally, managed switch generally allows for full configuration by command line interface (CLI) via a console port and telnet and or SSH session, and often a web GUI.
 While a smart switch often lacks any console port, have less configuration flexibility via a web-based interface.
 Seen as an entry-level managed switch.

 We have gone through the basics of three primary categories of network switch – unmanaged switch, smart switch and fully managed switch, as well as deployment scenarios of each.
-Smart managed switch can make an excellent transition solution when unmanaged switch is never adequate and the cost for a managed switch cannot be justified.
-Organizations and enterprises nowadays have reap significant benefits from using smart managed switch, which proves that it is a journey worthwhile to take, especially for SMB networks.
+Smart managed switch can make an excellent transition solution when the unmanaged switch is never adequate and the cost for a managed switch cannot be justified.
+Organizations and enterprises nowadays have reaped significant benefits from using the smart managed switch, which proves that it is a journey worthwhile to take, especially for SMB networks.